Classical conditioning: Stimulus-substitution theory

 According to Pavlov, conditioning does not involve the acquisition of any new behavior, but rather the tendency to respond in old ways to new stimuli.
 Thus, he theorized that the CS merely substitutes for the US in evoking the reflex response.
 This explanation is called the stimulus-substitution theory of conditioning.
 A critical problem with the stimulus-substitution theory is that the CR and UR are not always the same.
 Pavlov himself observed that a dog's saliva produced as a CR differed in composition from that produced as a UR.
 The CR is sometimes even the opposite of the UR.
-For example: the unconditional response to electric shock is an increase in heart rate, whereas a CS that has been paired with the electric shock elicits a decrease in heart rate.
+For example: the unconditional response to an electric shock is an increase in heart rate, whereas a CS that has been paired with the electric shock elicits a decrease in heart rate.
 (However, it has been proposed that only when the UR does not involve the central nervous system are the CR and the UR opposites.)

 Rescorla–Wagner model

 The Rescorla–Wagner (R–W) model is a relatively simple yet powerful model of conditioning.
 The model predicts a number of important phenomena, but it also fails in important ways, thus leading to a number of modifications and alternative models.
-However, because much of the theoretical research on conditioning in the past 40 years has been instigated by this model or reactions to it, the R–W model deserves a brief description here.
+However, much of the theoretical research on conditioning in the past 40 years has been instigated by this model or reactions to it.

 The Rescorla-Wagner model argues that there is a limit to the amount of conditioning that can occur in the pairing of two stimuli.
 One determinant of this limit is the nature of the US.
 For example: pairing a bell with a juicy steak is more likely to produce salivation than pairing the bell with a piece of dry bread, and dry bread is likely to work better than a piece of cardboard.
 A key idea behind the R–W model is that a CS signals or predicts the US.
 One might say that before conditioning, the subject is surprised by the US.
 However, after conditioning, the subject is no longer surprised, because the CS predicts the coming of the US.
-(Note that the model can be described mathematically and that words like predict, surprise, and expect are only used to help explain the model.)
+(The model can be described mathematically and that words like predict, surprise, and expect are only used to help explain the model.)
 Here the workings of the model are illustrated with brief accounts of acquisition, extinction, and blocking.
 The model also predicts a number of other phenomena, see main article on the model.